samuelzeleke27/Churn-Analysis-/README.md

 4, Tenure vs. Churn: Newer customers have higher churn rates, pointing to a need for early-stage retention strategies.
 5, Senior Citizen Analysis: Senior citizens show higher churn, indicating possible improvements in service offerings.
 6, Service Preferences: A significant number of customers use internet and streaming TV services, which could guide future product development.
+##Final Conclusion

+This project successfully identified key drivers of customer churn using SQL, Power BI, and Excel.
+By analyzing churn across various dimensions, businesses can develop more targeted strategies to reduce churn and increase retention.
+Visualizing these patterns using Power BI makes the insights accessible and actionable for business decision-makers.

+#Next Steps:
+1	Develop targeted retention strategies based on churn drivers.
+2	Improve customer experience for at-risk demographics such as senior citizens.
+3	Regularly monitor churn trends and test the effectiveness of retention strategies.